patrickbryant1/AFProfile/README.md

 \
 AFProfile learns a bias to the MSA representation that **improves the predictions** by performing **gradient descent through the AlphaFold-multimer network**. \
 We effectively denoise the MSA profile, similar to how a blurry image would be sharpened to become more clear. \
-This proves to be a highly efficient process, resulting in a 60-fold speedup compared to AFsample and as efficient as AFM v2.3.
+This proves to be a highly efficient process, resulting in a 60-fold speedup compared to AFsample and as efficient as AFM v2.3. \
+Read more about it in the paper [here](https://www.biorxiv.org/content/10.1101/2023.07.04.547638v1).

 \
 <img src="./AFP.svg"/>